bellonet/expenses_dashboard/README.md

 This project is licensed under the MIT License.

 ## To Do
+- Fix - user table edits should be saved.
 - Improve llm query/results for categories.
 - If user doesn't provide enough categories - make sure llm doesn't invent new ones.
 - Add checks that api responses match table size (and maybe loop).